halide/Halide/README_fuzz_testing.md

 Halide has a set of fuzz-testing harnesses that can be used to find those tricky to find, edge cases and bugs that would otherwise not be caught by a regular unit-testing suite.
-At the moment these fuzz-tests are housed in the `//test/fuzz` directory.
+At the moment these fuzz-tests are housed in the `test/fuzz` directory.
 The fuzz testing suite use the common, [libfuzzer](https://www.llvm.org/docs/LibFuzzer.html) interface for fuzz-tests.

 ## Building fuzz tests
-Fuzz testing requires specific instrumentation across the entire build, to do this we make use of a fuzzing-specific-toolchain/preset. e.g.
+Fuzz testing requires specific instrumentation across the entire build;
+to do this we make use of a fuzzing-specific-toolchain/preset. e.g.

 ```
-cmake . --preset linux-x64-fuzzer
+cmake . --preset linux-x64-fuzzer -DLLVM_ROOT=/path/to/llvminstall
 cmake --build ./build -j$(nproc)
 ```

 ## Using the fuzz-harnesses
-Fuzz-testing harnesses are a little different to a more traditional unit-test and would don't have a definitive end of test.
-In other words a fuzz test will run;
+Fuzz-testing harnesses are a little different to a more traditional unit-test and don't have a definitive end of test.
+In other words a fuzz test will
+run:
 - for an infinite amount of time (the default),
 - for a user specified maximum amount of time,
 - until the fuzzer finds a bug and crashes,
 - you manually kill the process e.g. (ctrl-C).

-Once you have built the fuzz testing suite using the commands listed above you can list the fuzz testing harnesses using the command;
+Once you have built the fuzz testing suite using the commands listed above you can list the fuzz testing harnesses using the command:

 ```
 ls ./build/test/fuzz/fuzz_*